Fuck's Fucking Fucked

 The comic delivers his punchline, which is, let’s say, “The guy has no clue.”
 As the audience laughs at the punchline, the comic walks the few steps to his stool for a sip of bottled water.
 Lifting the bottle to his lips as the laughter generated by the “no clue” punchline begins to wane, the comic aborts his sip and says, “No fucking clue.”

 According to a longstanding formula, the repeating of the punchline here, reinforced by the strut that is fuck, should be an easy second laugh.
 Not anymore.
-Such was indicative of the diminishing power of fuck, an early warning sign, the not-funny-a-second-time-unless-supported-by-fuck punchline no longer getting those secondary laughs.
+Such was indicative of the diminishing power of fuck, no longer getting those easy second laughs.
 The comic may hear more chortle than laugh, a laugh of manners, a laugh forced not earned, or, there may be no laugh at all.
-Among the comics, fears of fuck failing in its role as reinforcer is why deliveries of the second, fuck-dependent punchline would usually occur during the sip of water, for should you find yourself sipping in silence at least you have something to do.
+Among the comics, fears of fuck failing in its role as reinforcer is why deliveries of the fuck-dependent repeated punchline would usually occur during the sip of water, for should you find yourself sipping in silence at least you’d have something to do.

 This was the moment in entertainment when audiences were letting it be known that they were not finding fuck funny or shocking or dramatic anymore.
 To the artist, the audience was saying, “We need more than your cursing.
 We don’t find it impactful.
 We’re not twelve years old.
 It’s kind of insulting.”

 For comedians, the message was clear enough.
-They abandoned the formula that is the fuck-supported second laugh—but it didn’t stop there.
+The comics abandoned the formula that is the fuck-supported repeating of the punchline but it didn’t stop there.
 Even the fuck-supported first laugh, the fuck-supported laugh in general, was losing traction, losing its cultural standing, the comics coming to fear that to even use fuck, let alone overuse it, had become cliché.
-The “fuck comics,” the comics who continued to use fuck, soon became less appealing to audiences and then unappealing, the least funny of the comics.
-There was no question by this time, with rappers and comedians blatantly beginning to tidy up their vocabularies, that the demise of fuck was upon us.
+The “fuck comics,” the comics who continued to use fuck, soon became less appealing to audiences and then unappealing.
+There was no question by this time that with rappers and comedians blatantly beginning to tidy up their vocabularies the demise of fuck was upon us.
 The people were not just tiring of the word, they were telling artists they needed to do more than lean on the creative crutch that is fuck.

 For fuck, the writing was on the wall.
 Amongst themselves, the fucks were talking.